lytedev/deno-netlify-ddns/readme.md

     }

-This would configure the server such that a request with HTTP Basic auth credentials like `daniel_flanagan_home:password_1` would setup A or AAAA DNS entries for the mapped subdomains using the address of the client.
+This would configure the server such that a request with HTTP Basic auth credentials like `daniel_flanagan_home:password_1` would setup `A` or `AAAA` DNS entries for the mapped subdomains using the address of the client.

+These files are best generated from `sops`-encrypted source files as demonstrated in this repository so that you can easily track your configuration.

 # Client Usage